If You Can’t Beat Them, Join Them: Adobe & Salesforce Join the CDP Club

 1. Do you believe Adobe and Salesforce can build a CDP?

+Unifying every customer touchpoint into a unified profile and then leveraging that data into personalized experiences is not an easy task.
 This goes back to an organization’s core competencies – do they have the pedigree and proof points to make you believe they can pull this off?
 Building a CDP requires deep expertise in data integration and architecture which becomes the foundation of the entire platform.
 Data must be a core competency and this can’t be solved through yet another acquisition.
 Adobe CDP and Salesforce CDP may have some catching up to do despite being titans of industry.
 You want to ensure the CDP offering you select is a true CDP and not just claiming to be a CDP.
-This means machine learning that can leverage multiple channels to create a unified customer profile to create personalized customer experiences throughout the entire journey.
+This means machine learning that can leverage multiple channels for segmentation and to create a unified customer profile to create personalized customer experiences throughout the entire journey.
 Moreover, your insights from a customer data platform and real time customer profile generation are only as good as the accuracy of your data and be sure the analytics you use are being leveraged correctly.

 2. If you believe they can build a CDP, can you afford to wait?

 This won’t be a quick fix.
-Salesforces’ and Adobe’s cop will inevitably have to catch up to the offerings and experience of the general CDP market.
+Salesforces’ and Adobe’s CDP will inevitably have to catch up to the offerings and experience of the general CDP market.
 At ActionIQ, we spent the first two years of our existence building out this data layer (and we didn’t have to deal with decades of legacy technology).
-Building foundational data infrastructure for real time CDP takes time.
+Building foundational data infrastructure for real time CDP takes time in order to be truly effective for B2B, service and product marketing.
 Big companies have a major force working against them that hyper-focused startups don’t – momentum.
 And not the good momentum, but the kind that makes doing anything new extremely difficult.
 Change is hard, and when it comes to something as foundational as core data infrastructure, it takes a long time.